harpribot/representation-music/instructions.md

 How to train the model
 ======================
 cd to the project directory and execute `python experiment.py`.
 You can pass command-line arguments to set various hyperparameters; run `python experiment.py -h` for the usage guide.
-These arguments are optional; if they are passed, the default values specified in utils/network_utils/params.py and utils/training_utils/params.py will be used.
+These arguments are optional; if they are not passed, the default values specified in utils/network_utils/params.py and utils/training_utils/params.py will be used.
 Note that low-level hyperparameters such as network architechture; and choice of activation function, regularization technique, and iterative optimization procedure can only be tweaked by modifying the code.

 How to test the pipeline before using the MSD?